 MICROZEIT is a new independent publisher focused on digital culture and computer history.
 We open up with a book series about digital creativity in the 80s.
 THE ATARI ST AND THE CREATIVE PEOPLE are narrative art books with a premier presentation of contemporary motion design.
 For the first time fast paced pixel movements are captured in a book.
-Our hearts are beating for digital art as well as good storytelling.
+Our hearts are beating for digital art as well as for good storytelling.

 RETRO GAMER No. 171 on Volume 1